dtonhofer/prolog_notes/swipl_notes/about_findall/README.md

 _This is companion information to the SWI-Prolog manual page of the [`findall/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=findall/3) predicate._

+## Warning

+This predicate has been behaving non-declaratively for at least 35 years (i.e. at least since Lee Naish wrote "Negation and Control in Prolog" in 1985 - reference at the end of this page).
+It still made it into the ISO Standard of 1995.
+Shouldn't it be deprecated?

 ## Intro

-`findall/3` is one of the traditional "collection meta-predicates/higher-order predicates", of which there are:
+`findall/3` is one of the traditional "all-solution predicates" (which are "higher-order predicates" aka "metapredicates"), There are:

 - [`findall/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=findall/3) (via Marseille Prolog)
 - [`setof/3`](https://eu.swi-prolog.org/pldoc/doc_for?object=setof/3) (via Edinburgh Prolog)